dshookowsky/sphinx-test/readme.md

-This demonstrates footnotes being caught by the sphinxcontrib-spelling
+This demonstrates footnotes being caught by the sphinxcontrib-spelling extension

 I'm building this with